-The Alps show a rich diversity of nature and landscape, which offers a living place to a large number of plants and animals.
-Biological diversity is the foundation for our food and health.
+The Alps house a rich diversity of nature and landscapes, offering a living place to numerous plants and animals.
+Biological diversity is the foundation for our food, quality of life, and health.
 The XV Alpine Conference recognised this key role by establishing an Alpine Biodiversity Board.
-During its 2019-2021 mandate, the aim of the Board was to undertake a stock-taking analysis of relevant biodiversity and landscape strategies, guidelines and policy recommendations for Alpine countries, including the Convention on Biological Diversity and relevant EU legislation and biodiversity strategies as well as the results of recent research.
-Furthermore, the Board was entrusted to develop a system of priorities and targets for joint action, including in the field of ecological connectivity.
+During its 2019-2021 mandate, the aim of the Board was to perform a stock-taking analysis of relevant biodiversity and landscape strategies, guidelines, and policy recommendations for Alpine countries, including the Convention on Biological Diversity and relevant EU legislation and biodiversity strategies, as well as the results of recent research.
+Furthermore, the Board was entrusted with developing a system of priorities and targets for joint action, including in the field of ecological connectivity.

-During the next two years until the XVII Alpine Conference, the Alpine Biodiversity Board proposes to consider the following objectives for its work agenda:
+Over the next two years until the XVIII Alpine Conference, the Alpine Biodiversity Board proposes to consider the following objectives for its work agenda:

-To this end, the Alpine Biodiversity Board serves as a platform to inter alia bring together different stakeholders in order to enable a dialogue among them.
+The Alpine Biodiversity Board serves as a platform to, inter alia, bring together different stakeholders and facilitate dialogue between them.

-Paolo Angelini, Italian Ministry for the Ecological Transition
+Paolo Angelini, Italian Ministry for the Environment and Energy Security

 Overview of activities, documents and results